LSEG-API-Samples/Article.RD.TypeScript.Bun/README.md

 Bun [just released version 1.0](https://www.youtube.com/watch?v=BsnCpESUEqM) ("production-ready") on September 2023 (the current version is 1.0.21, as of January 2024).

 One of Bun features is the [Node.js compatibility](https://bun.sh/docs/runtime/nodejs-apis).
 Most [NPM](https://www.npmjs.com/) modules intended to work with Node.js will work with Bun out of the box.
-This is a good opportunity to test [Data Library for TypeScript](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-library-for-typescript) with Bun runtime to consume data from [Data Platform APIs (RDP)](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) as an experimental project.
+This is a good opportunity to test [Data Library for TypeScript](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-library-for-typescript) with Bun runtime to consume data from [Data Platform](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) (aka Delivery Platform or RDP, formerly known as Refinitiv Data Platform) as an experimental project.

-This example project shows how to implement a console [TypeScript](https://www.typescriptlang.org) application to retrieve financial data using ease-of-use [Data Library for TypeScript](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-library-for-typescript) on Bun runtime.
+This example project shows how to implement a console [TypeScript](https://www.typescriptlang.org) application to retrieve financial data using ease-of-use [Data Library for TypeScript version 1](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-library-for-typescript) on Bun runtime.
 The project is implemented and run in a controlled environment such as [Docker](https://www.docker.com/) and [devcontainer](https://code.visualstudio.com/docs/remote/containers) using the [Bun Docker Image](https://hub.docker.com/r/oven/bun).

+**Update October 2025**: The [Data Library for TypeScript version 2](https://developers.lseg.com/en/api-catalog/lseg-data-platform/lseg-data-library-for-typescript) (aka LSEG Data Library for TypeScript) is now available.

 **Note**:
 - Please be informed that this demo project aims for Development and POC purposes only.
 The Data Library for TypeScript/JavaScript is not tested and qualified with Bun runtime.